alist-org/docs/docs/guide/advanced/sso.md

 2. Only one of the four types of single sign-on can be enabled temporarily.
 If you used other single sign-on methods before and then changed to a new single Unbind (just one click) and then bind the single sign-on method you want to use now.

+3. If you use **`GitHub,Microsoft,Google,DingTalk`**, you only need to fill in the client ID and secret key, and select the corresponding platform in the options.

+   - If you use **`Casdoor`** the following parameters need to be filled in, just follow the tutorial to fill in

 :::